Skip to main content

 Visitor Facilities And Travel

 Bahía de Naranjo is located approximately 8 kilometres west of Guardalavaca, Cuba's second-largest beach resort, in Holguín Province.
 Visitors typically access the bay via organized excursion buses from Guardalavaca hotels or by hired vehicle from Frank País Airport in Holguín city, roughly 60 kilometres southwest.
 A small marina operates boat transfers to Cayo Naranjo from the bay's shore road.
-The aquarium facility includes cafeteria services, changing rooms, and souvenir vendors.
-Entrance fees to the aquarium complex are charged separately from any trail access.
+The aquarium-dolphinarium facility includes cafeteria services, changing rooms, and souvenir vendors.
+Entrance fees to the dolphin complex are charged separately from any trail access.
 Most international visitors arrive as day-trippers from Guardalavaca's all-inclusive resorts, making early morning visits advisable to avoid crowds.

 Conservation And Sustainability